GUIDE 2025

 Everybody knows why you’re writing a grant proposal cover letter; it’s in the name.
 Meaning, there’s no reason to sugarcoat it.

 While on the topic, you should create a proposal for grants of all sizes.
-Even if a smaller grant doesn’t suffice, having it can attract larger grants.
-There are about 900 federal grant programs.
+Even if a smaller grant doesn’t suffice, having it can attract larger grants, there are about 900 federal grant programs.
 Don’t limit yourself.

 Another great touch is to validate your project via research.
 If you have cold data that justifies your organization’s existence, rarely will anyone find a way to object.